Image courtesy of Boaz Yiftach at FreeDigitalPhotos.net |

 In terms of funding the think-tank, therefore, it might be interesting to know how much money this organization has to fund its projects and where much of this money comes from.

-The information outlined below is derived from IRS Form 990s available to the public at the Foundation Center website (http://foundationcenter.org/).
-These 990s are linked at the end of this post.
+The information outlined below is derived from IRS Form 990s available to the public at the Foundation Center website (http://foundationcenter.org/)

 In the presentation below, amounts will be listed according to the fiscal year or corresponding calendar year in which the reported amount occurs.
 Different organizations file their reports according to one or the other format.